 Refinement

-- Pre-pruning: Stop tree growth early based on criteria like maximum depth or minimum impurity improvement.
+- Pre-pruning: Stop growth early using constraints such as maximum depth or minimum impurity decrease.

-- Post-pruning: Allow the tree to grow fully, then prune back based on performance metrics.
+- Post-pruning: Grow the full tree, then prune back based on performance metrics.

 Can use GridSeachCv to pick the best paramaters.